varsharamanujam/MediapipeFacialLandmarks/README.md

 # mediapie - Facial Landmarks and Iris Detection

-`mediapie` is a project that focuses on detecting facial landmarks and eye points, including the iris.
+This project focuses on detecting facial landmarks and eye points, including the iris.
 It consists of various Python scripts that utilize OpenCV, MediaPipe, and custom utilities.

 ## Table of Contents